GulamJilani5/java-fundamentals/java-interview/interviews-questions/spring framework/spring-framework-questions.md

 ## ➡️9.
 What is Spring Proxy and difference between JDK dynamic proxy & CGLIB proxy?

 ## ➡️10.
 How do you handle exceptions globally in Spring (@ControllerAdvice, @ExceptionHandler)?

+## ➡️11.
+What are the types of dependency injection?
+And which one do you prefer??